 Every entrepreneur we’ve talked to has at some point taken a leap of faith, guided by some sort of vision.

 Deciding to start a business means entering an environment that you’re not familiar with.
-Even if you’ve worked in another startup before (which lots of entrepreneurs recommend doing, because it does reduce the shock a little bit), it’s always ultimately something novel, uncertain, scary.
+Even if you’ve worked in another startup before (which lots of entrepreneurs recommend doing, because it does reduce the shock a little bit), it’s always ultimately something novel, uncertain, scary and filled with sleepless nights.

 Very few people do this out of the blue, or by accident.
 Deciding to strike out on your own is a scary thing, it involves taking on more responsibility and accountability.
 It’s a choice.